marius-test/gribouille_and_mecanique/README.md

 This game tells a retro-style story inspired by my two cats: Gribouille (the black cat) and Mecanique (the grey cat).

-The game is coded by me, with all art assets created by Mélanie S. (my partner).
+The game is coded by me, with all art assets created by Mélanie S.

 This is an early-stage prototype with the goal of evolving into a fully original game.